sagaritto/sagaritto.github.io/_about.md

 ## Who I Am

 Hello!
 I'm Sagar Ghimire, an educator and developer based in Nepal.
-I'm passionate about using technology to enhance education and make learning more accessible to everyone.
+I'm passionate about language.

 ## What I Do